wtip/www.wtip.net/content/post/2021-08-16-raspberry-pi-camera-rtsp-streaming/index.md

 comments: false
 draft: false
 ---
+*__Update July 2023:__ The setup instructions below work with Raspberry Pi OS (Legacy) based on Debian 10 (buster).
+For instructions that will work with Raspberry Pi OS based on Debian 11 (bullseye), please have a look at my [updated blog post here](/blog/2023/07/picamera2-rtsp-streaming-with-multiple-resolution-feeds/).*

 I was looking for a way to stream two H.264 video feeds from an old Raspberry Pi 2 and [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/) with the first feed being the highest resolution that I could achieve from the camera and the second being a lower resolution that would be more suitable for analysis.
 To monitor the Pi Camera and perform motion and AI object detection with a [Frigate](https://blakeblackshear.github.io/frigate/) NVR system, I wanted the feeds served from an RTSP server.